 I wonder now if the death that I was feeling was a piece of me that died during that time.
 I couldn’t talk about my own feelings because I didn’t feel like I deserved to.
 My only story was his story.
 And he didn’t even want to talk about it with me.
 I wonder now if the death that I was feeling was also a part of us that died, him and myself together.

 There were real, tangible ways that my life changed after 9/11.
 At least, in my mind they were direct results of my 9/11 experience.
 Most importantly, the conception of our twins and later, my youngest child.
 I have no doubt that they would not have been conceived but for 9/11.
 For this, I am eternally grateful for that day.

 Hope has been on my mind a lot over the last week as I think about what it must feel like to be my 16 year old.
-Despite everything that has happened to her over the last few years at school, she has practiced forgiveness and patience and has continued to hold out hope that people will do what they promise and what is right.
+Despite everything that has happened over the last few years at school, they have practiced forgiveness and patience and have continued to hold out hope that people will do what they promise and what is right.
 I have always been patient and I realize that I tend to be a hopeful person, too.
 I think I’ve always been that way and maybe that has rubbed off or maybe we were both just born that way.
 I don’t really know how that works.
 What I do know is that we are both people who can be patient and who look for hope.
 The way I see it, these are qualities that weigh heavily in our favor.